dashevo/wallet-lib/docs/getting-started/quickstart.md

 });
 ```

-In above code, we did not specify any `transport` instance, as by default, wallet-lib is using DAPI as a transporter; The `adapter` being not set, we will use by default an in-memory (without persistance) adapter.
+In above code, we did not specify any `transport` instance, as by default, wallet-lib is using DAPI as a transporter; The `adapter` not being set, we will use by default an in-memory (without persistence) adapter.
-One can set any adapter that contains a valid adapter syntax (getItem, setItem), such as [localForage](https://www.npmjs.com/package/localforage).
+One can set any adapter that contains a valid adapter syntax (getItem, setItem), such as [localForage](https://www.npmjs.com/package/localforage), you can learn more about [creating your own persistence adapter](develop/persistence.md).

 Quick note :
 - If no mnemonic is provided (nor any privatekey, HDPubKey,...), or if mnemonic is `null`, a mnemonic will be created for you automatically.